January 4 – 6, 2019

 What accommodations are provided?

-Airport: The closest airport is Indianapolis International Airport (IND).
+Airport: The closest airport is Denver International Airport (DEN)

-The Heritage Center staff will arrange all sleeping rooms for attendees.
+The Heritage Center staff will arrange all guest rooms for attendees.
 All attendees with be paired with a roommate.

 Which expenses are covered with registration?